Sachaa-Thanasius/defer-imports/README.rst

     with defer_imports_until_use:
         import inspect
-        from typing import TypeVar
+        from typing import Final

-    # inspect and TypeVar won't be imported until referenced.
+    # inspect and Final won't be imported until referenced.

 Use Cases